EmmanuelOmoiya/trustpadi-test/README.md

 # 📚 Book Management API

 A RESTful NestJS API that allows users to manage books, follow other users, and comment on books.
-The API supports JWT authentication, Redis caching, MongoDB database, and comes with full CI/CD integration using  GitHub Actions, Docker, and Kubernetes.
+The API supports JWT authentication, Redis caching, MongoDB database, and comes with full CI/CD integration using  GitHub Actions, Docker

 ---